phatcvo/OnTheWay/README.md

 ## Lateral Behavior

-The discrete lane change decisions are given by the *Minimizing Overall Braking Induced by Lane change* (MOBIL) model from {cite}`Kesting2007`.
+The discrete lane change decisions are given by the *Minimizing Overall Braking Induced by Lane change* (MOBIL) model.
 According to this model, a vehicle decides to change lane when:

 - it is **safe** (do not cut-in):